Essential Things To Know Before Moving To Tennessee

 - Irritating bugs and insects

-- A tendency for severe weather
+- Risk of severe weather

-- Consequences of rapid population growth
+- Rapid population growth

 - Limited public transportation

 - Troublesome infrastructure issues